SK-EID/MID/README.md

 </div>

+<strong>Query parameter</strong> timeoutMs Request long poll timeout value in milliseconds.
+If not provided, a default is used.
+Server configuration may force this value into a certain range

-This method can be used to retrieve session result for authentication from MID.
+This method can be used to retrieve session result for signature from MID.

+This is a long poll method, meaning it might not return until a timeout expires.
+Caller can tune the request parameters inside the bounds set by service operator by using the <strong>timeoutMs</strong> query parameter.

+Example:

+BASE/signature/session/93de76af-68c1-4b55-91f7-3dad52b3115d?timeoutMs=10000

 ### <span class="numhead-number">4.4.1\.</span> Preconditions